tnhu/kanji/README.md

 Kanji.notify('com:init', container); // jQuery object represents the component DOM fragment
 ```

 What is the use of `'com:init'` notification?
-It's useful when you detach HTML fragment of a component which has actions bound to non-delegable events (like mouseenter, mouseout, mousemove, mouseleave, mouseover, hover) then later on attach the fragment.
+It's useful when you detach HTML fragment of a component which has actions bound to non-delegable events (`mouseenter`, `mouseout`, `mousemove`, `mouseleave`, `mouseover`, `hover`) then later on attach the fragment.
 In such situation, you need to tell Kanji to re-initialize the component again.

 ### More about instantiation

 By default, Kanji does not do anything until there's a user interaction happens inside the component's HTML fragment (except components with `data-lazy="false"` in which forces Kanji to scan and bind non-delegable events if any).
 If there are multiple declarations of the same component on the page, Kanji instantiates only one instance of the component to handle in that fragment's scope.
-Imaging you have 100 declarations of a component named `"Card"`:
+Imaging you have 100 declarations of a component named `Card`:

 ``` html
 <div data-com="Card">